Manhunt – Boston Bombers 1x53

 At 2:50 p.m. on April 15, two bomb blasts turned the Boston Marathon finish line from a scene of triumph to tragedy—leaving three dead, hundreds injured, and a city gripped by heartbreak and terror.
 Less than five days later, the two key suspects were identified and apprehended with one dead and the other in custody.
 How did investigators transform the chaos of the bombing into a coherent trail of clues pointing to the accused killers?

 NOVA follows the manhunt step by step, examining the role modern technology combined with old-fashioned detective work played in cracking the case.
 Given hundreds of hours of surveillance and bystander videos, how did agents spot the bombers in a sea of spectators?
 Why couldn’t facial recognition software I.D. the criminals?
-How much could bomb chemistry analysis, cell phone GPS, infrared imagery and crowd sourcing reveal about the secrets behind this horrific crime?
+How much could bomb chemistry analysis, cell phone GPS, infrared imagery and crowd sourcing reveal about the story behind this horrific crime?
 With the help of top criminal investigators and anti-terrorism experts, NOVA explores the technological innovations used in the most notorious case of today, and how the world of crime fighting could be transformed tomorrow.Share This Program